-Figure 2: Probe Locations and Orientation
+Figure 2.
+Probe Locations and Orientation

-Figure 3: Instrumented Off-cuts - May 7th, 2016-06-01 Page 3 of 14
+Figure 3.
+Instrumented Off-cuts May 7th, 2016

-Figure 4: Off-cuts Stored outside alongside full size CLT panels
+Figure 4.
+Off-cuts Stored outside next to Full Size CLT Panels

-Figure 5: Six additional off-cuts were instrumented on May 27th, 2016-06-01 Paper 88 Page 4 of 14 Transport The offcuts were continuously monitored as they were transported from the CLT manufacturing storage facility in Penticton to the construction site at UBC.
+Figure 5.
+Six Additional Off-cuts Instrumented on May 27th, 2016 4.
+Transport The offcuts were continuously monitored as they were transported from the CLT manufacturing storage facility in Penticton to the construction site at UBC.
 On site, long term storage was an impossibility due to site area restrictions.
 The process of shipment from the CLT manufacturing plant to being lifted for building installation occurred in a one-day window.
 Panels were stored on the trucks during transport in the precise order of installation (Sills, 2016).
 When panels arrived for installation, the protective plastic was removed, and placed on the supporting columns already installed in the building.
 From this point, the environment that they were stored in was no longer controlled and the CLT was exposed to environmental factors until the building was fully enclosed.
 To reflect this process accurately, transportation samples A and B were uncovered and left uncovered to be exposed to the rain and sun.
-The timeline and path of travel for the transportation CLT samples are as shown in Figure 6 and Figure 7 below.
+The timeline and path of travel for the transportation CLT samples are as shown Figure 6 and Figure 7.
 Samples were shipped with different floor panel shipments to create a diverse set of data with the possibility of varying environmental and logistical conditions.

-Figure 6: Transportation Timeline of Samples
+Figure 6.
+Transportation Timeline of Samples

-Figure 7: CLT Path to Site
+Figure 7.
+CLT Transportation Path to Site

-Page 5 of 14

-Data Collection and Analysis
+5. Data Collection and Analysis

 Moisture and Temperature data were collected by the wireless data loggers connected to each panel.
 These devices stored data regardless of where the sample was located and transmitted the data to the Internet upon arriving on-site.
-Results from 60 moisture content sensors at varying depths and 20 temperature sensors are shown in Figure 8.
+Results from 60 moisture content sensors at varying depths and 20 temperature sensors are shown in Error!
+Reference source not found. and Figure 9.